-Finding 2014-002 (2004-001) Budget Approval and Quarterly Reporting
+Finding 2015-002 (2004-001) Budget Approval and Quarterly Reporting

-The District did not prepare or approve their FY 2014 operating budget and also did not submit their budget to the New Mexico Department of Finance and Administration (DFA) - Local Government Division.
+The District did not prepare or approve their FY 2015 operating budget and also did not submit their budget to the New Mexico Department of Finance and Administration (DFA) - Local Government Division.
 As a local public body, the District is also required to transmit operating results quarterly to DFA, which were not submitted.
+Management did not make any progress towards implementing the prior year corrective action plan.